 30 Mar Success Story – Samantha Chambers

 Samantha is a corporate escapee, change enabler and an active advocate for the ‘smarter not harder’ approach to life, business and career.
-She helps business leaders engage their people when embarking on organisational change and helps aspiring business owners survive the jump off the corporate ladder when pursuing a momentous career change.
+She helps business leaders engage their people when embarking on organisational change and helps aspiring business owners survive their ‘jump’ off the corporate ladder when pursuing a momentous career change.

 What kind of presenting do you do at work?

-I present frequently via workshops and training sessions, meetings with potential and existing clients as well as hosting and attending networking functions.
+I present frequently: in workshops and training sessions, meetings with potential and existing clients, as well as hosting and attending networking functions.
 I’m doing some form of presenting, informal or formal, on a daily basis.